 - Electromagnetic Field (Lvl 2): Holding Violet Arc increases both Defense (by 25%) and resistance to interruption.

 - Resonant Thunder (Lvl 3): Increases the Level of Lightning Rose by 3.
 Maximum upgrade level is 15.

 - Plasma Eruption (Lvl 4): Increases the number of lightning bolts released by Lightning Rose by 1-3.

 - Electrocute (Lvl 5): Increases the Level of Violet Arc by 3.
 Maximum upgrade level is 15.

 - Pulsating Witch (Lvl 6): When Lisa takes the field, she applies 3 stacks of Violet Arc's Conductive status onto nearby opponents.
 This effect can occur once every 5s.

 How to get Lisa in Genshin Impact

 Lisa is the librarian for the Knights of Favonius in Mondstadt.
 You'll meet her as an NPC when you first enter the order's headquarters during the Prologue questline.
 A little while later you'll gain her as a Trial character for the Sparks Among the Pages quest, where she serves as your Electro elemental tutorial while you clear the Temple of the Lion domain together.
 Completing this quest adds Lisa to your party as a full member.

-That's everything you need to know about making the most out of Lisa, Genshin Impact's regrettably low-powered but undeniably unique Electro Catalyst character.
-To see where she stands with regards to the other potential party members in the game, check out our Genshin Impact character tier list.
-And since Electro characters are relatively uncommon in Genshin Impact, why not check out our guide to the best Fischl character build to see how to the two sparky individuals compare?
+That's everything you need to know about making the most out of Lisa, Genshin Impact's regrettably low-powered but undeniably charming 4-star Electro Catalyst character.
+If you like Lisa's set-up but find yourself frustrated by her low base stats, consider checking out our best Genshin Impact Yae Miko build guide, for a look at Lisa's premium 5-star Electro Catalyst equivalent.
+To see where she stands with regards to all the other potential party members in the game, check out our Genshin Impact character tier list.